Minor Tyranny: Opponents in the court

-Other than the Shah, many courtiers and princes also felt the constitutional movement was threatening to their power and income, and thus actively opposed it and encouraged the Shah against the parliament.
-Kamran Mirza, the Shah's uncle and father in law, led the politicians left from the Nasseri era.
-Ein ad-Dowleh, Mozaffareddin Shah's grand vizier before the constitutional revolution, was also among the main opponents of the movement.
-Javad Sa'd al-Dowleh, a parliament member who was the minister of trade and an opponent of Joseph Naus before the revolution, also started slowly leaning towards the Shah and the court.
+Other than the Shah, many courtiers and princes also felt that the constitutional movement was threatening their power and income, and thus actively opposed it and encouraged the Shah to act against the parliament.
+Kamran Mirza, the Shah's uncle and father in law, led the politicians left from the Naseri era.
+Ein ad-Dowleh, Mozaffar ad-Din Shah's grand vizier before the constitutional revolution, was also among the main opponents of the movement.
+Javad Sa'd al-Dowleh, a member of the parliament who was the minister of trade and an opponent of Joseph Naus before the revolution, also started slowly leaning towards the Shah and the court.
 Seraya Shapshal, the Shah's Russian language teacher and Vladimir Liakhov, the leader of the Cossack Brigade were also opposed to the revolution.

 Many of the local governors also ignored the orders issued by the parliament.
 Among them were Asef ad-Dowleh in Khorasan, the Qavam family in Shiraz, Shoja Nezam in Marand and Rahimkhan Chalabianloo and his son in Maku.